HOPE IS ON THE HORIZON

 • With rapid growth, education funding is critical.
 I will fight to keep education taxes out of the RDA, push to restructure it, and work with the cities that have formed the new “Timpanogos School District” to ensure our teachers and students are supported.

-Donate $15 for a yard sign
+request a yard sign

 Protecting What We Have,